Yussef-Rostom/sa3etha-backend/API.md

   - Phone must match Egyptian phone number format (if provided)
   - Password is required
   - Role must be either "user" or "expert" (if provided)
-  - Governorate must be from the valid list (if provided)
+  - Governorate must be a valid ID (if provided)
   - Coordinates must be an array of exactly 2 numbers (if provided)
 - **Response:**
   - `message` (String): Success message.